shakilmith/documentaion/quarkus/quarkus-crud-application-with-hibernate-orm/index.md

 ![alt text](img-1.jpg)

 Seems, everything is going well.
-I feel more comfortable when I use Repository pattern in Spring boot.
-So, in upcoming tutorial, I always use Rective pattern.
+I feel more comfortable when I use Repository pattern in Spring boot than quarkus.
+So, in upcoming tutorial, I always use Rective pattern in quarkus.

-In reactive pattern, Your entity will be like this.
-And absolutely, there will be not getter/setter methods involved.
+In reactive pattern, Your entity will be like this (below).
+And absolutely, there will be no getter/setter methods involved.
 Even you can't create id externally.
 All will be handled by PanacheEntity.
 Note: Your fields should be public than private.

 ```js
 package com.company;